Skip to main content

 1. Select the Tab container component.

-2. In the screen type modeler on the right-hand side, change the property Tab orientation to Vertical.
+2. In the Properties panel on the right-hand side of the screen, change the property Tab orientation to Vertical.

 tab orientation property Tab orientation property in the screen type modeler